 Foodies will also love Preston Hollow.
 There is something for just about every budget and taste.

-Lakewood is located west of White Rock Lake and encompasses the east side of the greater Lakewood area.
+The neighborhood of Lakewood, Texas is located west of White Rock Lake and encompasses the east side of the greater Lakewood area.
 It’s home to both impressive estates and charming cottages.

 Its laid-back atmosphere and tons of beautiful green spaces and parks make it an idyllic place for families and professionals alike.
 Head on over to Lakewood if you’re looking for a great neighborhood to spend the afternoon in.

 If you love the outdoors, Lakewood has you covered.
 It has one of Dallas’ best attractions – the Dallas Arboretum and Botanical Garden.
+Residents also have access to good school districts.

 For dining, Lakewood has all types of restaurants to satisfy any craving.
 To taste some fried chicken, head over to the Dixie House.
 For cookies and petit fours, go to Casa Linda Bakery.
 And if you’re in the mood for Tex-Mex, try out Matt’s Rancho Martinez.

-Uptown is located in the middle of several affluent neighborhoods.
+Uptown is located in the middle of several affluent surrounding neighborhoods.
 These include Downtown to the south, Deep Ellum to the east, Highland Park to the north, and Oak Lawn to the west.

 During the last decade, the place has undergone a major makeover, which has transformed the area into a bustling live-work-play environment.
-This up and coming Dallas neighborhood has a plethora of dining and shopping venues, sparkling office towers and new contemporary residences make Uptown Dallas a top destination.
+This up-and-coming Dallas neighborhood has a plethora of dining and shopping venues, sparkling office towers and new contemporary residences make Uptown Dallas a top destination.

 Offices, boutiques, restaurants, and bars are all a few minutes away.
 The public transit to and from the nightlife is also very accessible.
 These features and more make Uptown one of the most sought-after neighborhoods in Dallas.